BGSpiegl/GCparagon/README.md

 (P01, GCparagon preset 2 vs. Griffin correction; fragment GC content in 2 %GC bins, spline interpolated)

-The maximum residual bias seems to depend on the initial intensity of GC bias and on the representativeness of the combined FGCDs of preselected genomic intervals that were used for computing GC bias (more intervals are used for shallow sequenced samples than for deeper sequenced ones to achieve a comparable number of processed fragments).
+The maximum residual bias seems to depend on the initial intensity of GC bias and on the representativeness of preselected genomic intervals that were used for computing GC bias.
+In general, more intervals are used for shallow sequenced samples than for deeper sequenced ones to achieve a comparable number of processed fragments.
 With increasing preset number, the number of genomic intervals used for GC bias computation also increases.
 This also allows for a better representation of the reference FGCD by linear combination of weight matrices computed from individual preseleted genomic intervals.